Categorical systems theory

 See also Capucci (2025).

-Why would we bother with such a thing?
-I saw Martin Biehl present some interesting work (Biehl and Virgo 2023; Virgo, Biehl, and McGregor 2021) that used the “string diagrams” formalism to do interesting computations over Bayesian networks, and he made the case that it might be simpler to work with complex systems using this formalism.
+Why would we bother with this?
+I saw Martin Biehl present work (Biehl and Virgo 2023; Virgo, Biehl, and McGregor 2021) that used the “string diagrams” formalism to run computations over Bayesian networks, and he argued it might be simpler to work with complex systems in this style.

 Biehl, and Virgo.
 2023.
 Interpreting Systems as Solving POMDPs: A Step Towards a Formal Understanding of Agency.”
 In.